 Analysis: The purpose of this project is to improve outcomes for members who have been hospitalized to ensure they have a behavioral health appointment within 30 days of inpatient discharge.
 Research indicates that individuals who receive a follow-up appointment within 7 and 30 days of discharge are less likely to be admitted in the future.
 The ARP will expand to members discharging from Idaho Department of Corrections.
 This is not a component of the current project.
-Currently, 8-9 out of 11 in-state hospitals participate in the program.
-Dissenters cite the referral form as the primary reason for nonparticipation.
-In an effort to make the form more approachable, it will be condensed.
 There is also the goal of making the program a standard process instead of an opt-in process for members.
 New hospital visits will be scheduled regarding participation in the program.
 Project metrics will be submitted to QAPI Committee in February, 2020.